About Advanced SAS

 This is where SAS programming gets serious.
 People with Advanced SAS knowledge can look at your code and optimize it.
 They would know nifty hacks to use the system more efficiently.
 It your needs are reporting / dashboarding / automation on SAS, you will find these people good with their work.

-This intermediate course focuses on using SQL as a data query and manipulation tool.
+This advanced-level course focuses on using SQL as a data query and manipulation tool.
 You learn to use the SQL procedure as a data retrieval tool within SAS programs.
 Specifically, you learn

 - How to perform queries on data